-If SMCLIC == 1, then CV32E40S supports the Core-Local Interrupt Controller (CLIC) Privileged Architecture Extension defined in [RISC-V-SMCLIC].
-In this configuration only the CLIC interrupt handling mode can be used (i.e. mtvec[1:0] = 0x3).
+If CLIC == 1, then CV32E40S supports the Smclic, Smclicshv and Smclicconfig extensions defined in [RISC-V-CLIC].
+The Ssclic and Suclic extensions are not supported.
+In this configuration (i.e. CLIC == 1) only the CLIC interrupt handling mode can be used (i.e. mtvec[1:0] = 0x3).

-The CLIC implementation is split into a part internal to the core (containing CSRs and related logic) and a part external to the core (containing memory mapped registers and arbitration logic).
+The CLIC implementation is however split into a part internal to the core (containing CSRs and related logic) and a part external to the core (containing memory mapped registers and arbitration logic).
 CV32E40S only provides the core internal part of CLIC.
 The external part can be added on the interface described in Interrupt Interface.
 CLIC provides low-latency, vectored, pre-emptive interrupts.